IHE/RAD.IRA/input/pagecontent/rad-x7.md

 #### 2:3.X7.4.1 Unsubscribe Session Request Message

-The Sender sends a session unsubscription request to the Receiver.
-The Sender shall support sending such messages to more than one Receiver.
+The Sender sends a session unsubscription request to the Manager.
+The Sender shall support sending such messages to more than one Manager.

-The Receiver shall support handling such messages from more than one Sender.
+The Manager shall support handling such messages from more than one Sender.

 ##### 2:3.X7.4.1.1 Trigger Events

-The Sender no longer wants to receive event notification on a given session from Receiver.
+The Sender no longer wants to receive event notification on a given session from Manager.

 ##### 2:3.X7.4.1.2 Message Semantics

-This message is an HTTP POST request.
-The Sender is the User Agent.
-The Receiver is the Origin Server.
+This message is a [FHIRcast Unsubscription Request](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#unsubscribe).
+The Subscriber is the FHIRcast Subscriber.
+The Manager is the FHIRcast Hub.

-The Sender shall perform an HTTP POST to the Receiver's base URL (as specified in `hub.url`).
-This request shall have a HTTP header `Content-Type` with the value `application/x-www-form-urlencoded`.

-The request shall have the payload with the parameters conforming to [Section 2.4.6 Unsubscribe](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#unsubscribe).

 ##### 2:3.X7.4.1.3 Expected Actions

-The Receiver shall receive and validate the message.
+The Manager shall receive and validate the message.

-The Receiver shall return an error if the `hub.channel.type` is not `websocket`.
+The Manager shall return an error if the `hub.channel.type` is not `websocket`.

-The Receiver shall return an error if the `hub.topic` is empty.
+The Manager shall return an error if the `hub.topic` is empty.

-The Receiver shall return an error if the `hub.mode` is `unsubscribe` and there is no `hub.channel.endpoint` or its value is empty.
+The Manager shall return an error if the `hub.mode` is `unsubscribe` and there is no `hub.channel.endpoint` or its value is empty.

-The Receiver shall return an error if the `hub.channel.endpoint` does not match the websocket associated to the Sender.
+The Manager shall return an error if the `hub.channel.endpoint` does not match the websocket associated to the Sender.

-The Receiver shall remove the Sender and its subscribed events from the topic.
+The Manager shall remove the Sender and its subscribed events from the topic.

-The Receiver shall terminate the websocket connection delete the websocket identifier.
+The Manager shall terminate the websocket connection delete the websocket identifier.

 #### 2:3.X7.4.2 Unsubscribe Session Response Message

-The Receiver sends a response message describing the message outcome to the Sender.
+The Manager sends a response message describing the message outcome to the Sender.

 ##### 2:3.X7.4.2.1 Trigger Events

-The Receiver receives a Unsubscribe Session Request message.
+The Manager receives a Unsubscribe Session Request message.

 ##### 2:3.X7.4.2.2 Message Semantics

-This message is an HTTP POST response.
-The Sender is the User Agent.
-The Receiver is the Origin Server.
+This message is a [FHIRcast Unsubscription Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#unsubscribe).
+The Subscriber is the FHIRcast Subscriber.
+The Manager is the FHIRcast Hub.

-If the Receiver successfully processed the request, the Receiver shall respond with an HTTP 202 “Accepted” response.
+If the Manager successfully processed the request, the Manager shall respond with an HTTP 202 “Accepted” response.

 The HTTP body of the response shall consist of a JSON object containing an element name `hub.channel.endpoint` and a value for the WSS URL that is associated to the Sender.

 ##### 2:3.X7.4.2.3 Expected Actions

-If the HTTP response code is 202 "Accepted", no further action is required from the Sender.

 If the HTTP response code is 4xx or 5xx, then the Sender may adjust the request and retry.